marklogic/marklogic-kubernetes/README.md

 7. Verify the upgrade, check the version of MarkLogic on Admin console or by accessing server logs or you can run any required tests for your release.
 8. If you've multi group MarkLogic cluster, each release corresponding to a MarkLogic group needs to be upgraded by following above procedure.
 Note: If all the nodes in the groups are not updated to the same MarkLogic version then you will see difference in the version and effective version of the MarkLogic cluster.

+## Upgrading MarkLogic version and MarkLogic Kubernetes Helm Chart version at once

+1. If there is a requirement to upgrade MarkLogic version and MarkLogic Kubernetes Helm Chart version both at once, we recommend following upgrade Steps 1 to 5 from [Upgrading MarkLogic Version in your release](#upgrading-markLogic-version-in-your-release) and Steps 1 to 3 from [Upgrading MarkLogic Version in your release](#upgrading-markLogic-version-in-your-release).

+2. Once the `helm upgrade` command is executed for both, initiate terminating pods.
+As recommended, delete the pod-0 i.e. running MarkLogic Bootstrap host first followed by other pods.

+3. You can monitor the pod status by running `kubectl get pods --nampespace=<your-namespace> -w`

+4. As soon as all pods are back in running status, Verify the upgrade by checking version or running required tests.

 # Uninstalling the Chart